SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

-A property wrapper lets you separate out code that manages how a property's value is stored, and re-use that management code for multiple properties.
+A property wrapper lets you separate out code that manages how a property's value is stored, and reuse that management code for multiple properties.
 The wrapper is an structure or enumeration that defines a getter and setter for a ``wrappedValue`` property.